 Jeremy and Larisa Affeldt

-Jeremy and Larisa are high school sweethearts and live in Spokane, WA with their three young sons.
+Jeremy and Larisa are high school sweethearts and live in San Antonio, TX with their three young sons.

 Alan and Becky Andrews